minemo/hexgen/README.md

 - [ ] Gradients
 - [ ] More sophisticated circles
 - [ ] Export to SVG/PNG
-- [ ]
+- [ ] maybe more?

 ## How

 First have [NodeJS](https://nodejs.org/en/download) and [Yarn](https://yarnpkg.com/getting-started/install) installed, then just run `yarn install && yarn build`.
 The output will be in the dist folder and should be usable as is.